Priyabug/TCP-IP-Protocol-Analysis-Implementation/README.md

-# 🔍 Vulnerabilities in the TCP/IP Protocol
+# 🔍 TCP-IP Protocol Analysis Implementation

 ## 📌 Overview
 The vulnerabilities in the **TCP/IP protocols** represent a unique class of **protocol design and implementation flaws**.
 These weaknesses emphasize the importance of **integrating security from the beginning** rather than treating it as an afterthought.